cowtrix/dodo/README.md

 2. Download the MongoDB image from [here](https://hub.docker.com/_/mongo/)
 3. Launch both containers and set the server up to connect to the database

 By default, the `docker-compose` deployment will attempt to bind the configuration file at the root of the .git repository (`~/DodoServer_config.json`) and this is the easiest way to set the configuration of your server.
-Just edit the file at the root of the git repository where the docker file was built, and it should just work.
+Just create and edit the file at the root of the git repository where the docker file was built, and it should just work. **Please be aware that if you do not have a DodoServer_config.json file at the root of your project, the docker compose will not work as it will try to bind a nonexistant file.**

 ## Deploying directly